10 questions to ask your solar installer in Perth before committing

 - Inverter: brand + model (e.g. "Fronius Primo GEN24 5kW")

-These model names let you look up actual specifications — temperature coefficients, degradation rates, warranty terms, and whether the inverter has monitoring included.
+These model names let you look up actual specifications: temperature coefficients, degradation rates, warranty terms, and whether the inverter has monitoring included.
+To check whether a specific model is on the approved register, search it directly on the Clean Energy Council's approved-products register.

 4. What are the warranty terms for each component, and who do I contact?